rikkeals/DL_PaiNN/README.md

 # Molecular Property Prediction with PaiNN

-This repository contains code for training and evaluating the **PaiNN (Polarizable Atom Interaction Neural Network)** on the QM9 molecular dataset.
+This repository contains code for training and evaluating the implementation of **PaiNN (Polarizable Atom Interaction Neural Network)** on the QM9 molecular dataset.

+The Painn Model Implementation.
+Copyright (c) 2023, The University of Cambridge and the authors of the Polarizable Atom Interaction Neural Network (PaiNN) paper.
+All rights reserved.

 ## Overview